Maarbalit

 Maarbalit (معربليت also spelt Ma'rablit or Maarablit) is a Syrian village located in Ariha Nahiyah in Ariha District, Idlib.
-According to the Syria Central Bureau of Statistics (CBS), Maarbalit had a population of 2178 in the 2004 census.
+According to the Syria Central Bureau of Statistics (CBS), Maarbalit had a population of 2,178 in the 2004 census.

 Syrian Civil War

-In February of 2018, the Syrian Liberation Front reportedly captured the town from Tahrir al-Sham.
-At least 1 person was killed and 4 wounded in an artillery strike on Maarbalit that occurred on April 25th 2023.
-Government forces shelled the village on August 1st 2023, killed a four year old boy.
+In February 2018, the Syrian Liberation Front reportedly captured the town from Tahrir al-Sham.
+At least 1 person was killed and 4 wounded in an artillery strike on Maarbalit that occurred on April 25, 2023.
+Government forces shelled the village on August 1, 2023, killed a four year old boy.
 Many people were displaced over the course of the conflict, though about 200 residents are said to have returned to the village in August 2023.